 Not all properties flood, but hurricanes drop inches or even feet of rain within a short timeframe.
 With the risk of a heavy storm surge, consider taking the time to put up floor barriers.
 These cost between several hundred and several thousand dollars, depending on the kind you want and how high your barrier has to be.
 In high-risk areas, portable walls work well, while low-risk areas benefit from expanding bags or powder-filled door dams.

 Debris causes much of the damage related to hurricanes.
 Prepare to cover your doors and windows with storm panels.
 These panels, made with aluminum or corrugated steel, bolt down over the doors and windows.
 Some homes have these on tracks, so they push out of the way when not in use and pull across the window or door when needed.
 Storm panels on tracks attach quickly, so you can prepare for a storm in seconds.
 As an added bonus, insurance carriers like to see this kind of preparation, so it can have a positive impact on your claim.

 We will help you fill out all the paperwork needed to make sure you are compensated so that you can restore your property to its pre-loss condition.
-We will also make sure that if your house is uninhabitable that you receive funds to stay elsewhere while your home is being repaired.
+Our hurricane damage attorneys in Tampa will also make sure that if your house is uninhabitable that you receive funds to stay elsewhere while your home is being repaired.

-Our firm understands the building codes used in Florida as well as the hurricane insurance claims process.
+Our firm understands the building codes used in Florida as well as the insurance claims process in Florida.
 We will appeal and pursue your claim in court, if necessary.
 You do not have to go through this process alone.